spatie/laravel-csp/README.md

 - `Directive::mixed`: `'block-all-mixed-content'`
 - `Directive::object`: `'object-src'`
 - `Directive::plugin`: `'plugin-types'`
-- `Directive::report`: `'report-uri'`
+- `Directive::report`: `'report-uri'` (sends any violation in a `POST` request to the specified location)
 - `Directive::sandbox`: `'sandbox'`
 - `Directive::script`: `'script-src'`
 - `Directive::style`: `'style-src'`
 - `Directive::upgrade`: `'upgrade-insecure-requests'`
 - `Directive::worker`: `'worker-src'`

-### Warnings

-- `img-src: https://analytics.google.be` is unsafe, use beacon or XHR method instead of the default image method. ([How-to](https://developers.google.com/analytics/devguides/collection/gtagjs/sending-data#specify_different_transport_mechanisms) [exploit info](https://githubengineering.com/githubs-post-csp-journey/#img-src---how-scary-can-an-image-really-be))

-- try avoiding unsafe CDNs ([exploit info](https://github.com/cure53/XSSChallengeWiki/wiki/H5SC-Minichallenge-3:-%22Sh*t,-it%27s-CSP!%22#conclusion))
-Sadly, the Google API is not strict enough in terms of scripts and data that can be pulled from it.
-So it classifies as insecure CDN.

 ### Testing

+To test your `Content-Security-Policy` there is a `CSP_REPORT` toggle that can be set in the .env file, don't forget to disable it when your CSP header is ready.

 ``` bash
 composer test